Miklós Haraszti

 Miklós Haraszti (born 2 January 1945, Jerusalem) is a Hungarian politician, writer, journalist, human rights advocate and university professor.
 He served the maximum of two terms as the OSCE Representative on Freedom of the Media from 2004 to 2010.
-Currently he is Adjunct Professor at the School of International & Public Affairs of Columbia Law School, New York and visiting professor at the Central European University (CEU), Department of Public Policy.
+Currently he is adjunct professor at the School of International & Public Affairs of Columbia Law School, New York and visiting professor at the Central European University (CEU), Department of Public Policy.

 Biography

 Haraszti studied philosophy and literature at Budapest University.
+During the late 1960s he belonged to an underground left-wing student organization that opposed the ruling Hungarian Socialist Workers' Party and was in contact with the Chinese embassy in Budapest.
 In 1976 he co-founded the Hungarian Democratic Opposition Movement and in 1980 he became editor of the samizdat periodical Beszélő.

 In 1989, Haraszti participated in the "roundtable" negotiations on transition to free elections.
-A member of the Hungarian Parliament from 1990–1994, he then moved on to lecture on democratization and media politics at numerous universities.
+A member of the Hungarian Parliament from 1990 to 1994, he then moved on to lecture on democratization and media politics at numerous universities.

 Haraszti's books include A Worker in a Worker's State and The Velvet Prison, both of which have been translated into several languages.

 In 2012, Haraszti was appointed UN Special Rapporteur on the situation of human rights in Belarus.
+He served until October 2018 when he was succeeded by Anaïs Marin.